Maheswara23/volume-control-hand-gesture/README.md

 - **`findHands(img, draw=True)`**: Converts the BGR image to RGB, processes it through MediaPipe, and draws landmarks on the image.
 - **`findPosition(img, handNo=0, draw=True)`**: Returns a list of landmarks with their (x, y) coordinates.

+### 🔹 VolumeHandControl.py
+The main script that:

+Captures video from the webcam.

+Uses HandDetector to find finger positions.

+Calculates distance between thumb tip (id 4) and index finger tip (id 8).

+Maps this distance to the system volume range using np.interp().

+Adjusts volume using pycaw.

+Displays a volume bar and frame rate.

+---

 ## ✨ Features

 - Real-time hand tracking using MediaPipe